 3. Check that it’s Level

 Before you screw in the second screw, take a few seconds to ensure the garage track is level.
-Nothing is worse than spending a lot of time permanently attaching something to your house and then realizing that it’s crooked.
+Nothing is worse than spending a lot of time permanently attaching something to your house and then realizing it’s crooked.

 Trust me.
 Once you notice it, you can’t unsee it.